MBAigner/Making-maDMPs-human-readable/README.md

 Some more detailed examples about how to use our tool can be found [here](https://github.com/MBAigner/Making-maDMPs-human-readable/blob/master/docs/examples/example.md).

-The code implemented for our tool can be found under this site: [source code](https://github.com/MBAigner/Making-maDMPs-human-readable/tree/master/scripts).

 ## Folder Structure

 *  ```templates```: Contains template files that will be feeded with maDMP data when executing our tool.